InesWuerth/FAIR-data-and-Open-Science-principles/docs/2_open_science.md

 **Figure 2.** Open Science building blocks (source: [FOSTER](https://www.fosteropenscience.eu/node/1420))

-Actually 'Open Science' is not a novelty (recognized by many authors), but according to the [UN declaration](https://www.un.org/en/universal-declaration-human-rights/) it is a (basic) human right (see [Article 27](https://www.un.org/en/universal-declaration-human-rights/)):
+Actually 'Open Science' is not a novelty, but according to the [UN declaration](https://www.un.org/en/universal-declaration-human-rights/) it is a (basic) human right (see [Article 27](https://www.un.org/en/universal-declaration-human-rights/)):

 1. *Everyone has the right freely to participate in the cultural life of the community, to enjoy the arts and to share in scientific advancement and its benefits.*